Your membership has expired

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

-If you’re in the market for small kitchen appliances, like air fryers and microwave ovens, trusty Dutch ovens, and other kitchen tools, you’ve come to the right place.
+If you’re in the market for small kitchen appliances, like air fryers and blenders, trusty Dutch ovens, and other kitchen tools, you’ve come to the right place.
 We keep tabs on everything we test all year long, and there are some good prices right now.
+There are a few good sales right now, as Labor Day sales are starting to roll in.
+We’re also still seeing some back-to-school sales featuring things families and college students might bneed around the home.

 For all the latest discounts on more top-rated CR products, check our Deals hub.